 Audiobooks bring together the best of both worlds: The joys of a good story and the convenience of easy listening.
 They also often serve as a great way to pass time, whether you’re cooking up your favorite dish or out for a long drive.
-While audiobooks may lack the feel and sweet smell of a traditional book, a well-done voiceover can do more than make up for the loss of aesthetics.
-It can be an engaging ride that is both worthwhile and convenient on-the-go.
 Unfortunately, beaming books into your ears can be pricier than you might expect.

-For instance, an audio copy of Paula Hawkins’ best-selling novel The Girl on the Train will cost you a whopping $24 on iTunes.
-For reference, the ebook equivalent is $10.
-Even literary classics like The Great Gatsby, Huckleberry Finn, and The Hobbit can be rather expensive when not on sale.
 Luckily, the internet has opened the door to a veritable trove of audiobooks if you don’t mind forgoing top-notch narrations and sticking mainly with the classics.
-That said, here are our picks for the best websites to get audiobooks for free; you can also find apps that provide the same service.
+Here are our picks for the best websites to get audiobooks for free; you can also find mobile apps that provide the same service.

 Open Culture is one of the better gateway websites for educational and cultural media.
 The site compiles content from around the web and has an admirable collection of audiobooks — primarily classics — that you can stream over the internet or download in a variety of audio formats for later consumption.